PSC extends utility shutoff moratorium; more than 71,000 households had faced disconnection

 With a 2-1 vote Thursday, the Public Service Commission suspended disconnection of services for residential customers until Sept.
 1. A previous shutoff moratorium had been scheduled to expire Friday.

-“What I’m concerned about is when we disconnect people in the summer months one of the first things we advise them is go seek shelter somewhere else,” said Chairwoman Rebecca Valcq.
+“What I’m concerned about is when we disconnect people in the summer months one of the first things we advise them is go seek shelter somewhere else,” Valcq said.
 “That flies in the face of all direction we’re getting from public health officials.”

 According to data compiled by the PSC, more than 71,000 households were at risk of losing electricity, gas or water service beginning Saturday.
 Of those households, about 17,500 faced loss of water service.